 Let me know in the comments – which of these six signs resonate with you?

-If you’re struggling to find clarity on whether moving back home is the right move for you then check out my coaching services and book a gift session to experience what it would be like to work with me.
+If you’re struggling to find clarity on whether moving back home is the right move for you then check out my coaching services here.

 Katherine is a retired world traveller and former serial expat of 15 years.
 Based on her professional and personal experience as well as PhD research, she now helps expats, travellers and location independents decide whether to stay or go, whether to move back home or where to settle down.